HCMID/EditorsRepo.jl/docs/src/walkthrough.md

 ## Text editions and configuration

+### Files

+The *catalog* file (default name: `catalog.cex`) is a CITE text catalog.
+Its entries represent logical units.

+The *citation* file (default name: `citation.cex`) is a delimited text file with entries representing physical files.
+It is possible to have a single logical text edited in multiple physical files.

+### Functions

 Internally, `EditorsRepo` uses these functions to read the configuration of your text documents:

 - `fileswithin`.
 List all files that are contained by a given URN.